-As at 31 December 2019 BNY Mellon SA/NV has seven branches across Europe, a representative office in Copenhagen and a subsidiary based in Frankfurt.
+As at 31 December 2020 BNY Mellon SA/NV has eight branches across Europe and a subsidiary based in Frankfurt.
 The structure of BNY Mellon SA/NV is shown below.

 Shareholding Structure and the agenda of the General Meetings The shareholder structure of BNY Mellon SA/NV is given in the table below.